Van de Stadt 34 Panache II

 Dragonflite 95

 I have owned one of these world’s most popular radio controlled racing yachts since 2021.
-You can find out more at the link below to the Wanderers Radio Sailing Club website (I am the Commodore)
+You can find out more at the link below to the Wanderers Radio Sailing Club website (I was the Commodore)

 Venetian Sandolo-style rowing boat Serenity